-The American Heart Association is launching a six-part series of virtual engagements in Boston that are focused on mental well-being, mindfulness and remaining resilient.
+The American Heart Association is hosting a six-part series of virtual engagements in Boston that are focused on mental well-being, mindfulness and remaining resilient.
+The final session will be held Friday, June 24, at noon, and feature a conversation with Wyatt Kelley, an American Heart Association volunteer who had a stroke in 2011.

-Each conversation will be hosted by best-selling author Jon Wortmann, an executive and mental health coach, minister and speaker and will feature conversations with heart and stroke survivors, focusing on their stories of resilience and helping to destigmatize mental health both within and outside the survivor community.
+Each conversation is hosted by author Jon Wortmann, a mental health coach, and features conversations with heart and stroke survivors, focusing on their stories of resilience and addressing mental health issues both within and outside the survivor community.
+The series is locally sponsored by Shark Ninja.

-Jon’s first guest is Lisa Deck, a multiple stroke survivor and health advocate from North Attleboro, who will discuss managing extreme emotion.
+The first webinar was held Tuesday, Sept.
+14. Jon’s guest was Lisa Deck, a multiple stroke survivor and health advocate from North Attleboro, who will discuss managing extreme emotion.
+Watch their conversation below.

 The Mindfulness Series is locally sponsored by Shark Ninja.
 Here is the complete schedule of webinars: